All women and gender-diverse people have the right to good sexual and reproductive health.

 What We Do

-- We work towards the abandonment of the practice of FGC, and recognise it as a violation of human rights, specifically the sexual and reproductive rights of women and girls.
+- We work towards the abandonment of the practice of FGC, and recognise it as a violation of human rights, specifically the sexual and reproductive rights of women, girls, and gender-diverse people.

 - We believe that in order to eradicate FGC, responses must be holistic, community-based and led, culturally sensitive and delivered in a sexual and reproductive health context.